-Understanding Climate Change Part 1: The Basics Behind a Warming Planet
+Climate Change Part 1: The Science Explained

 Climate change is widely discussed, but its mechanisms and implications are not always clearly explained.
 Concepts such as global warming, greenhouse gases, and extreme weather are often mentioned without sufficient context, which can make the subject harder to understand in practical terms.